-This week's challenge is to GET OUT THERE, where "there" is any patch of nature you can find.
+This rather enjoyable challenge is to GET OUT THERE, where "there" is any patch of nature you can find.
 The larger and more awe-inspiring the patch of nature, the better.
 And once you're there?
 Clean it up.
 Read on to find out why and how.

 Walks in nature improve your short term memory better than walks in urban environments, thus showing that it's not just the walking that helps, but where you walk as well.